willastro/ENIIGMA-fitting-tool/doc/Examples.rst

     :alt: alternate text
     :figclass: align-center

-    SVS 4-9 optical depth in black and the fitting model in green.
+    Figure 3: SVS 4-9 optical depth in black and the fitting model in green.

 Checking out the GA fitness evolution
 ---------------------------------------------------------------